-UPDATE: March 7, 2019 — In the years since we first conducted this analysis, Instagram has expanded to over 1 billion users with no signs of slowing down.
+UPDATE: March 7, 2019 — In the years since we first conducted this analysis, Instagram Influencer Marketing has exploded.
+It has grown to over 1 billion users with no signs of slowing down.
 The channel’s rapid growth is due in part to the massive popularity of Instagram Stories, which overtook Snapchat Stories in 2017 and now has over 500 million daily users.
 Instagram has also successfully developed a thriving influencer community and provided valuable audience insights to spark the interest of brands.

 While YouTube remains a powerful influencer channel, sharing photos with the click of a button made Instagram highly accessible to the average individual, and led to the rapid growth of content creators (and even small-scale “micro-influencers” have been able to cash in).
 Snapchat’s early limitations in discoverability and audience insights stifled their ability to foster a strong influencer community, and today, Snapchat’s own influencers post 2X more content on Instagram Stories than Snapchat.